Finding your perfect influencer is simple when you know how! Here are 3 tips for how to find influencers in your niche.

 Example: BarkShop (dog toy company), Canine Matrix, Petco, etc.

 Don’t be afraid to try different variations of keywords and be creative with them.
 If you come across a hashtag that seems to generate a lot of results, make sure you find similar hashtags.
 Best-hashtags.com is a free website for you to find related hashtags and rank each hashtag based on its popularity!

 Choose a platform, following range, and engagement rate based on your campaign

-There are a handful of social media platforms that you can find influencers on: Instagram, Youtube, Twitter, Twitch, TikTok, etc. Your campaign type will determine which platform you choose.
+There are a handful of social media platforms where you can find influencers on Instagram, Youtube, Twitter, Twitch, TikTok, etc. Your campaign type will determine which platform you choose.
 We also recommend focusing on one platform at a time, since most influencers have multiple social media accounts, but they tend to focus on only one or two of them.

 After choosing a platform, make sure you define how many followers the influencers should have.
 This number is directly related to your campaign budget: A bigger budget can typically call for influencers with a larger following, and vice versa.

 However, your budget is not the only determining factor for your influencers’ size.
 In our Product vs. Payment article, we also discuss different factors such as brand association, good cause, etc. It’s imperative that you understand your company goals: maybe you want to allocate your budget to 30 micro-influencers, instead of 3 macro-influencers for the same amount.